Neurobiologist/EC601-Pulmonary-Embolism/PENet/README.md

 2. <code>sh test.sh</code>

 **To train the model:**

 *Currently consulting with corresponding author and co-author regarding the generation of a necessary pkl file.
-Updates TBD*
+Updates forthcoming.*